Official Hospitality packages available

 This meeting is the biggest of the flat racing season in the UK and hosts an astonishing eight group one contests spread across five glorious days, all competing for prize money of over 7 million pounds.

-Trophy Events corporate hospitality packages are available for all five days of the 2022 Royal Meeting including the always popular Royal Ascot Ladies Day.
-On each of the five race days, The Queen traditionally arrives by Royal Procession along the racecourse with her guests, in full view of up to 80,000 spectators this adds to the unique and memorable experience.
+Trophy Events corporate hospitality packages are available for all five days of the 2024 Royal Meeting including the always popular Royal Ascot Ladies Day.
+On each of the five race days, The Queen traditionally arrived by Royal Procession along the racecourse with her guests, in full view of up to 80,000 spectators this adds to the unique and memorable experience.

 Everything at Royal Ascot is to the highest standard.
 From the moment the Royal Procession begins until the end of the day, you will experience the very best in corporate hospitality.